-Regardless of what happens in the lawsuit against Lear Capital, our advice is always the same: choose carefully when selecting a precious metals dealer and stay away from numismatic (collectible) coins unless you really know what you’re doing.
+Regardless of what happens in the lawsuit against Lear Capital, our advice is always the same: choose carefully when selecting a precious metals dealer, and stay away from numismatic (collectible) coins unless you know what you’re doing.

 Very few people have that knowledge, and opportunistic dealers exploit this fact.

 It is nearly impossible to know what an illiquid and sparsely traded “rare” or proof coin is worth when you go to sell.
-(Often times, you’ll receive little more than its bullion melt value when selling.)
+(Often, you’ll receive little more than its bullion melt value when selling.)

 How can I tell when a coin dealer is trying to rip me off?

-These include whoppers like collectible coins aren’t taxable.
-Or that clients should buy super expensive “rare” coin because the purchase of bullion coins, bars, and rounds will be reported to the government.
+These include whoppers like collectible coins that aren’t taxable.
+Or that clients should buy super expensive “rare” coins because the purchase of bullion coins, bars, and rounds will be reported to the government.